 Fortunately for us at Giant Peach, happiness is the currency in which we deal.
 We know the benefits and the value of feeling positive, in the workplace and in life generally.
 It’s something we hold central; it’s our incentive and our motivator.
-We’re currently working on a booklet that supports businesses to make the workplace a happier, and therefore more industrious, place to be.
+Check out our Wellness at Work Booklet that supports businesses to make the workplace a happier, and therefore more industrious, place to be.

 Action for Happiness has certainly given us food for thought on this crucial issue.
 With the Dalai Lama as Patron, and promoting the value of happiness changing the world, it’s a movement that we get excited about.

 Though being happier in personal, family and work relationships might seem like an insurmountable task, the Action for Happiness website has small steps you can get started with.
 Easy everyday actions to kickstart your journey, a community of support and their 10 Keys to Happier Living guidebook are all available on the website.
 To give you a headstart we’ve surmised the ten keys here; get ready to get happy…

 We’re not just talking money here, but time, generosity; a little bit of yourself.
 Action for Happiness recommends three extra acts of kindness today.
 Go do it!

 Take some time to connect – learn the name of someone new, stop and have a chat.
 Get the biccies out, put the kettle on.